VzxPLnHqr/sig-pow/README.md

    input for an `OP_CHECKLOCKTIMEVERIFY` calculation, is interesting.
 8. Calibrated appropriately, more work will unlock the output sooner.

+## Status
+Pre-proof-of-concept (aka probably broken).
+Just some worksheets so far doing some preliminary number crunching and transaction constructing.

+### Example Additional Use-cases for Work-locks
+#### (future) Use-case - spam prevention
+Work-a-lot-tery tickets are just another representation of PoW, but which has been encoded in a bitcoin transaction.
+1. Alice, Bob, and Charlie, each operate their own websites/servcies.
+2. To prevent spam/DoS attacks, they require patrons to occassionally submit work-a-lot-tery tickets with locktimes below a threshold.
+3. Merchants like Alice, Bob, and Charlie can individually, or collectively, adjust up/down their acceptable locktime threshholds.
+They can do this with a formal protocol, or simply via word of mouth.
+4. The above assumes that the tickets are created (mined) by customers and kept private, but that a customer might present the same ticket to multiple merchants.
+   For further protection, merchants could require that a ticket includes payment to them in one of the outputs.

-#### Example (future) Use-case - trustless sidechain
+#### (future) Use-case - trustless sidechain
 We might be able to use this concept to create a sidechain which is trustless.
 The mining competition to unlock work-locked utxo(s) is structured such that the incentive for miners is to simultaneously peg-out all the side-chain participants.
 Then, the sidechain essentially evaporates.
-1. this example needs more explanation!

-#### Example (future) Use-case - mining competition for choice of genesis block
+##### mining competition for side-chain peg-out
 1. Alice funds a UTXO with 1.0 BTC but which are "work-locked."
-2. The parameters of the work-lock are chosen such that a potential spender (Bob) who contributes more work will be able to create a valid transaction in every way except for the locktime.
-3. If Charlie contributes less work than Bob, he too can still create a valid spending transaction for the UTXO, but would have a longer locktime than Bob, and therefore would likely not be the ultimate spender.
-4. Bob, Charlie, Drake, and even Alice herself, could form a mining-pool of some sort in a shared effort to create a valid spending transaction with a locktime earlier than all others.
+2. Bob, Charlie, Drake, and even Alice herself, could form a mining-pool of some sort in a shared effort to unlock the funds.
+3. In doing so, they are essentially forming a side-chain which can have its own consensus protocol, paying each other (in the sidechain) for contributed work, etc.
+5. At some point, their work will pay off and the work-lock will be solved.
+   Depending on the parameters of the work-lock, this might be in the far future!
+Or Regardless, the rules of the sidechain were such that "if this sidechain dissolves immediately, would we all feel fairly rewarded?" is a true statement.
-5. In essence, it is a mining competition for the "genesis block" of what could become a side-chain or similar.
+6. In essence, it is a mining competition for the "final block" (the opposite of a "genesis block") of a side-chain.
-6. In some ways, for the period of time where the original utxo is still unspendable (because enough work has not yet been contributed to move the timelock into the present) it is actually already a side-chain, yet with the curious property of unwinding once a spending transaction becomes valid.
-6. This example needs more "work" in order to even make much sense yet, but we have to start somewhere!

-## Status
-Pre-proof-of-concept (aka probably broken).
-Just some worksheets so far doing some preliminary number crunching and transaction constructing.
+7. The consensus rules of the side-chain can be somewhat arbitrary, so long as the latest "state" of the sidechain includes the current "best yet" peg-out transaction.
+   The parameters of the work-lock and the game theory / consensus design of the side chain work in tandem to (in expectation) produce this outcome.

 ## Building / Usage (application)
 The application currently being built in this repository is very simple: